 Under section 437 of the Residential Tenancies Act 1997, the Authority may transfer from the Residential Bonds Investment Income Account into the Residential Tenancies Fund any amount which the Authority determines.
-The Residential Tenancies Fund is administered by Consumer Affairs Victoria and recorded in the accounts of the Department of Justice and Community Safety (until 31 December 2022) and the Department of Government Services (from 1 January 2023).
+The Residential Tenancies Fund is administered by Consumer Affairs Victoria and recorded in the accounts of the Department of Government Services.
 Payment to the Residential Tenancies Fund is recognised as an expense when the cash is transferred.